-If you need a birthday cake in Providence, you might initially think that your only option is to go to Federal Hill, where all the best Italian bakeries are located.
+If you need a birthday cake in Providence, Rhode Island, you might initially think that your only option is to go to Federal Hill, where all the best Italian bakeries are located.
 This is certainly a good strategy– though Rhode Island’s capital city has a much more diverse birthday cake scene (is that a scene?) than what one might expect.

 The Duck and Bunny Snuggery (Trendy & Hipster)

 With their two locations on Wickenden Street and at Hope Artiste Village in Pawtucket, The Duck and Bunny is easily the single best place to order a birthday cake in Providence.
 It’s certainly the hippest, with beautiful designs, modern flavors, and gluten-free and vegan options to suit any taste and diet.

 I suggest going here to get birthday cakes for teens and adults rather than children, since the flavors tend to appeal to an older, more mature palette.
 They even make a “beer” cake with either Blue Moon or Guinness!
 (The Blue Moon yields an orange and cardamom flavor while the Guinness stout results in a chocolate/espresso flavor.)

 All of this isn’t to say that the Snuggery’s cakes aren’t whimsical.
 (The bakery calls themselves a “snuggery,” after all!)
 They’ve done Patriots cakes and “Olaf from Frozen” cakes before, too.
 There’s cuteness aplenty, and lots of options that kids will love.

 Either way, the bakery will work with you to design a cake that fits your vision.
 (And we love any excuse to go to their cafes to pick them up.)
 For a unique Birthday twist, order their Banana Nutella drip cake (which tastes like banana bread with a gorgeous Nutella drip around the outside,) or try the pretty purple-frosted Honey Lavender Cake.